 Location: JPL 3rd Floor KF154 .C67 (v.
 1-101A, General Index A-Z 1992)

 Restates U.S. law in encyclopedic form.
 Includes a five volume general index, uses pocket part supplements.
 Copious footnotes containing case references can be used as finding aids for case citations.
+Not most recent edition.

 Provides access to reference resources on topics in American government, politics, history, public policy, and current affairs.
 Includes the CQ Congress, Public Affairs, Voting and Elections, and Supreme Court collections, as well as Encyclopedia of American Government.
 Also includes CQ Political Reference Suite titles: Congress and the Nation, Political Handbook of the World, Historic Documents Series, Washington Information Directory, and Politics in America.
 Collections may contain dictionary or encyclopedia entries, image galleries, and maps in addition to full text.